What is Cost Plus Pricing?

 - The most commonly used method is variable cost-plus pricing.
 In this, the mark-up or profit marginProfit MarginProfit Margin is a metric that the management, financial analysts, & investors use to measure the profitability of a business relative to its sales.
-It is determined as the ratio of Generated Profit Amount to the Generated Revenue Amount. is added to the variable costs of the product.
+It is determined as the ratio of Generated Profit Amount to the Generated Revenue Amount. is added to the product’s variable costs.
 Thus, the selling price equals the sum of variable costs and desired mark-up.
-Another method to determine price through cost-plus strategy is target costing where the selling price is fixed, and costs are worked upon to increase efficiency in the system, thereby increasing profit margin.
+Another method to determine price through a cost-plus strategy is target costing, where the selling price is fixed, and costs are worked upon to increase efficiency in the system, thereby increasing profit margin.

 - Thus, profit equals the fixed selling price, minus the total of all costs.
 There are different variable costs associated with the manufacturing of a product.
-Direct labor, selling and marketing expenses, material and packaging costs, etc. are some of them.
-It should be noted that different cost-plus pricing strategies are applicable to different scenarios.
+Some of them are direct labor, selling and marketing expenses, and material and packaging costs.
+It should be noted that different cost-plus pricing strategies apply to different scenarios.
 Take, for example, the one described above – variable cost-plus pricing.
-This strategy is used when markets are competitive, and market producers are capable of lowering variable costs in order to gain profits.
+This strategy is used when markets are competitive, and producers can lower variable costs to gain profits.

-- This strategy can also be used for contract bidding where the specifics of a product are based on the variable costs, and thus, the lowest bidder is the beneficiary.
+- This strategy can also be used for contract bidding, where the specifics of a product are based on the variable costs, and thus, the lowest bidder is the beneficiary.
 A key demerit is that this strategy of pricing excludes opportunity costs.
 Opportunity cost is determined by the next best use of an asset or resource.
-If management can put to use its resources in a more profitable manner, it should include such assumptions and facts in its worksheet.
+If management can use its resources more profitably, it should include such assumptions and facts in its worksheet.
 Reliance on cost-plus pricing for such inclusions can be delusional.